jonsadka/compare-income/README.md

 # income-distribution
-Compare your income against the rest of Americans (from 2013 IRS statistics)
+Compare your income against the rest of Americans (currently from 2013 IRS statistics)